spoonboy-io/dujour/README.md

 ## About

 Dujour is a JSON/CSV data file server.
-It supports any usecase in which simple transformation of JSON and CSV data to a web consumable API is a requirement.
+It supports any usecase in which simple transformation of JSON and CSV data to a web consumable JSON REST API is a requirement.

 ### Features